How to Get Rid of Mites - For Good!

-Mites are not only among the most widespread creatures on the planet, they are also among the most diverse.
-Yet because of their miniscule stature, they largely go unnoticed - until they cause problems.
+Mites are among the most widespread creatures on the planet, but because of their miniscule stature, they largely go unnoticed - until they cause problems.

-The majority of mite species are harmless to humans, but some mites can cause allergic reactions and even make you sick.
+The majority of mites species are harmless to humans, but some mites can cause allergic reactions and even make you sick.
 When mites do become a problem, and particularly for people who are highly allergic, it's crucial to get rid of mites.
 But how?!

 Here's how to get rid of mites in 5 easy steps:

 Remove clutter from your house or business.
 This includes stacks of paper and laundry piles.
 Just as there are countless types of mites, there is also almost no end to the places they can call home.
 You can find mites almost anywhere, hidden among stacks of papers, tucked in your bedding, in carpets, air ducts, dusty attics, and even on lampshades and frolicking in your dirty laundry.
 In fact, mites can be found virtually anywhere.
 That's why the first thing you should do to get rid of mites is declutter your house or office.

 Treat all affected areas with Sterifab.
 After you declutter, disinfect the area to kill the mites and keep them away.
 Unfortunately, mites will not vanish of their own volition.
 Sterifab spray is one of the best ways to get rid of them, and you can use it on almost any surface.
 Plus, it dries in about 15 minutes, and leaves no scent and no trace.
 Unlike some products — such as the banned chlorpyrifos — Sterifab is guaranteed safe for use in homes.